AndreaPanza18/RECOVER/README.md

 Go in RECOVER/backend/ and create a .env
 In this file you have to insert your personal Chat GPT and Gemini API keys.
-Here yuo can create your personal keys:
+Here you can create your personal keys:
 - [Chat GPT](https://platform.openai.com/api-keys)
 - [Gemini](https://aistudio.google.com/api-keys)